-If it is an acquisition of business in terms that labour continuity is not applicable, the transfer of employees from Seller to Buyer is not just a matter of law, and will require the employee's express consent.
-If the purchaser is not willing to accept and recognize all the benefits already accrued (pending vacations, years of antiquity, etc.), it could request the seller to previously terminate its employees, who could then be hired by the purchaser with no pending rights nor obligations because the latter would be considered as a completely new and different employer.
+If it is an acquisition of business in which labour continuity is not applicable, the transfer of employees from Seller to Buyer is not just a matter of law, and will require the employee's express consent.
+If purchaser is not willing to accept all benefits already accrued (pending vacations, years of antiquity, etc.), it could request seller to previously terminate its employees who would then be hired by purchaser with no pending rights or obligations.

-In such case, the purchaser should agree with the employer and the employee on the terms of such termination and/or transition of the employee to the new company, as this does not occur 'automatically'.
-Thus, the corresponding assignment of the Labour Contract should be agreed to in writing by the three parties, stating specifically the applicable rules regarding pending vacations, accrued years of work, benefits, etc. If any changes are needed in order to unify labour rights, salaries, benefits, etc. the employee should accept the changes in writing.
+In such case, the purchaser should agree with the employer and the employee on the terms of such termination and/or transition of the employee to the new company, as it is not 'automatic'.
+Thus, the corresponding assignment of the labour contract should be agreed to in writing by the three parties, stating specifically the applicable rules regarding pending vacations, accrued years of work, benefits, etc. If any changes are needed in order to unify labour rights, salaries, benefits, the employee should accept the changes in writing.

-If such assignment is not agreed, employees would remain under seller's payroll, so it would continue being responsible for all labour obligations.
+If such assignment is not agreed, employees would remain under seller's payroll and it would remain responsible for all labour obligations.

-If the purchase can be considered as a change in the company's ownership, then the company continues being the employer and the labour rights and obligations would not be affected.
-The assignment is 'as it is' and thus, any changes are needed in order to unify labour rights, salaries, benefits, etc., cannot be decided unilaterally by the employer but need the employee's acceptance of the change.
-Otherwise individual and collective contracts remain unchanged with the new owners, who cannot modify such conditions unilaterally ('continuity principle').
+If the purchase can be considered as a change in company's ownership, then the company continues being the employer and labour rights and obligations would not be affected.
+The assignment is 'as it is' and thus, if any changes are needed in order to unify labour rights, salaries, benefits, the employee should accept the change, as otherwise individual and collective contracts remain unchanged with the new owners, who cannot modify such conditions unilaterally.

-Determination should be conservative, and it is convenient trying to agree with the employees the assignments of the Labour Contract when possible in cases when the situation is not clear, to avoid any risks or new situations not considered in the purchase agreement.
+Determination should be conservative, and try to agree on assignments of the labour contract with the employees when possible and in cases when the situation is not clear, to avoid any risks or new situations not considered in the purchase agreement.

-Therefore, in all purchase agreements, it is essential to confirm which party will bear the costs for termination and settlements with the employees who do not accept to be transferred, in case the labour continuity principle is not applicable.
+Therefore, in all purchase agreements it is essential to confirm which party will bear the costs for termination and settlements with the employees who do not accept to be transfer in case the labour continuity principle is not applicable.

-Also, related to this matter, we deem important to confirm who will bear eventual costs for termination of contracts with companies that provide personnel to the sold company or who render services to its clients, as some labour law contingencies can be triggered relating to said employees in case the purchaser maintains such contracts.
+Also, related to this matter, we deem it is important to confirm who will bear eventual costs for termination of contracts with companies that provide personnel to sold company or render services to its clients.
+As some labour law contingencies will be triggered relating to said employees in case the purchaser maintains such contracts.